-I. The student will demonstrate the ability to provide therapeutic dental care directed toward the treatment of oral disease at appropriate competency levels.

-- II.
-The student will use didactic knowledge, communication, and patient management skills to assess, plan, and evaluate a comprehensive dental hygiene care program directed towards healthy periodontium for individuals with moderate and advance periodontitis. - III.
-The student will function as a member of a dental health delivery team within the dental hygiene clinic. - IV.
-The student will accept responsibility to develop a professional and ethical value system while providing comprehensive dental hygiene services within the health care community.
+- The student will demonstrate the ability to provide therapeutic dental care directed toward the treatment of oral disease at appropriate competency levels. - The student will use didactic knowledge, communication, and patient management skills to assess, plan, and evaluate a comprehensive dental hygiene care program directed towards healthy periodontium for individuals with moderate and advanced periodontitis. - The student will accept responsibility to develop a professional and ethical value system while providing comprehensive dental hygiene services within the health care community.